-Examples Where You Could Use Pacing And Leading At Work
+Examples Where You Could Use The Mirroring Technique At Work

 At job interviews, pace the interviewer’s breathing, use some of the same phrases they use, and match their posture and emotions.
 Compliment them.
 Then lead them to your candidacy.
 They will be inexplicably drawn to you and want you on their team.

 This is weapons-grade persuasion.
 You can even use this on your own management.
 Try it with your children or spouse (if you dare).
 You will be surprised at the many “yes” responses you get.
 Enjoy this superpower but only use it to be persuasive at work in positive situations.
 Never to manipulate others.

 For an interesting take on how President Trump used pacing and leading to rally his base in the 2016 elections, read Win Bigly: Persuasion in a World Where Facts Don’t Matter, a New York Times bestselling book by Scott Adams, Dilbert creator and persuasion expert.
 This book has many other useful persuasion tips as well.

 Here you will find our recommended list of books that cover additional ways for you to influence better in the workplace.

 Mirroring in psychology is defined as the unconscious copying of another person’s posture, gestures or speech.
 In everyday situations when people interact with each other, mirroring is common and usually unnoticed.
 It is a powerful way for humans to connect with each other and build empathy.
 Mirroring in humans starts as early as infancy.

 Mirroring Techniques Used In Ancient Times